getgud-io/getgud-docs/get-started.md

 To create your first title visit [Manage Titles](https://staging.dashboard.getgud.io/manage/titles/) section on the dashboard.

 - On the right upper corner of the screen find `Title Actions` button, press the button, and then click `Add Title`.
-- In the form pop-up up fill your title name, title franchise and optionally add a logo.
+- In the form pop-up up fill your Title Name, Title Franchise and optionally add a logo.
-- Title name and title franchise may be the same name!
+- Title Name and Title Franchise may be the same name!
 Example: Title Name: `Apex Legends`, Title Franchise `Apex Legends`
 - But they also can be different names.
 Example: Title Name: `CS:GO`, Title Franchise `Counter Strike`

 ## Invite your team

+Once you create an account you can start adding members of your organization to Getgud.

+- Visit [Users](https://staging.dashboard.getgud.io/settings/users/) page in settings.
+- On the right upper corner of the screen finds `Actions` button, press the button and then click `Invite User`
+- In the form pop-up fill First Name, Last Name, Email and pick the User Role, then click invite.
+- The invited user will receive further instructions on his email.
+- Note: you can manage user roles and permissions if you click `Actions` button and then press `Manage User Roles`

-## Prerequisites
+## Prerequisites to integration

-To start, we need to understand the basic structure GetGud uses to describe a video game:
+Now, we need to understand the basic structure GetGud uses to describe a video game:

 **Titles->1->N->Games->1->N->Matches->1->N->Actions**